- Index

 All Fantom source code in a pod marked as @Js

 will be compiled to a single JavaScript source file.
 This file will also include reflection information and other meta-data needed at runtime.
-The file is named <podname>.js
+The compiler generates modern ECMAScript-compliant JavaScript in both the ES6 and CommonJS module formats.
+The files are packaged in the js/

 As JavaScript files are interpreted in the order they are parsed, each pod JS file must be written in the correct order.
 To simplify this process, the FilePack